 Add days, add minutes, add up time

-Adding time which involves one unit is no rocket science.
+Adding time that involves one unit is no rocket science.
 You need to add all the values and possibly change the unit to a more convenient one.
 Let's go through some examples.

 December has 31 days.
-It's 11th, so in this month you'll have to wait
+It's the 11th, so this month, you'll have to wait

 31 - 11 = 20days (not counting 11.12).

-You'll wait the whole of January and February.
-January has 31 days, February has 28 days.
+You'll wait for the whole of January and February.
+January has 31 days, and February has 28 days.
 We can add days straightaway:

 31 + 28 = 59.

-Your birthday is on the 3rd of March, so we have 2 days left.
+Your birthday is on the 3rd of March, so we have two days left.